thunderbird/flatpak-screenshots/README.md

-# flatpak-screenshots
+# Thunderbird Flatpak screenshots
-Screenshots for the Flatpak repackage of Thunderbird.
+This repo contains screenshots for the Flatpak repackage of Thunderbird.